Select Page

 h) The Projects completed to date: 57

-1) Installed pipelines and dug water wells in the number of villages shown below, to provide access to safe drinking water : Donation Cost US$175,300
+1) Installed pipelines and dug water wells in the Regions listed below, to provide access to safe drinking water :

 7) Made one-time donation of equivalent US$10,000* to Aga Khan Medical Centre in Khorog (AKMC-K) for subsidizing need based financial support to patients who were unable to afford the cost of treatments, and to prioritize poor villagers from the Mountains.